Solar in Memphis, TN: 2026 Cost, Savings & Payback

 Memphis does not currently have standard net metering.
 However, Memphis Light, Gas & Water may offer alternative solar buyback programs.
 Contact them for current rates and policies.

-Is solar worth it in Memphis, TN?
+Is solar worth it in Memphis, TN in 2026?